 With regard to work, we have requested changes, since many were protected against claims, when they had never worked even for us.

 My businesses and I constantly receive international recognition for our excellent commercial relations, and the high quality of our Ecuadorian products.
 The Government of Canada recognized the Milling Industry for purchasing wheat for over 45 years.
 La Hacienda Alamos received recognition for being the farm with the best service, both in terms of product and quality, a recognition to the employees who benefit today of studies, medical services, company stores and, of course, wages as required by law.

 Finally, despite all the problems that you and your companies face, are you going to continue in politics, and attempt to solve these problems?
 Or are you completely disillusioned by politics?

-The association of Hospital Volunteers of Guayas ASVOLH, Institution that on the month of October celebrates its 29 years of uninterrupted services to patients of the hospital community of the Honorable Junta de Beneficencia of Guayaquil on the General Assembly Special Anniversary, on the 14 of October it made presented a commemorative plaque to Industrial Molinera C.A. due to its valuable support given to such institution.
+The association of Hospital Volunteers of Guayas ASVOLH, Institution that on October celebrates its 29 years of uninterrupted services to patients of the community hospital of the Honorable “Junta de Beneficencia of Guayaquil” (Guayaquil Welfare Board).
+At the Extraordinary General Assembly, for its Anniversary on the 14th of October, it handed over a commemorative plaque to Industrial Molinera C.A. due to its valuable support given to such institution.